Horror Vacui

 1. Transcript loading…

-● Consistent Navigation: Helps users navigate complex layouts, crucial for cognitive accessibility.
+• Consistent navigation: Helps users navigate complex layouts—and that's crucial for cognitive accessibility.

-● User Testing: Include diverse users, especially those with disabilities, to gather feedback for improvements.
+• User Testing: Include diverse users—especially those with disabilities—to get feedback together for improvements.

 Take our accessibility course to appreciate a wide range of considerations to include in UX design for users of all abilities.